 Eva Jellison has been involved with criminal law since 2012 when she interned with Associate Justice Ralph Gants of the Massachusetts Supreme Judicial Court and had her first experience with criminal defense practice interning with Rankin & Sultan, LLP in 2013.

 Meredith Shih has spent her entire legal career in criminal defense.
 She joined Wood & Nathanson in 2016 after spending four years as a trial attorney in the Quincy office of the Committee for Public Counsel Services, where she practiced in various courts throughout Norfolk County.
 There she gained extensive trial and motion practice experience, litigating cases ranging from minor misdemeanor offenses to serious felonies, including sex offenses.

 Claire Alexis Ward is a criminal defense attorney who is focused on helping each individual client obtain optimal results in trial and on appeal.
-In addition to her criminal work, Claire also represents clients in hearings before the Sex Offender Registry Board (SORB).
+In addition to her criminal work, Claire also represents clients in hearings before the Sex Offender Registry Board (SORB) and is experienced in helping clients avoid the collateral consequences of convictions, such impact on driver’s or professional licenses.
 Claire joined Wood & Nathanson as an associate in 2017 after three and a half years as a trial attorney in the Brockton office of the Committee for Public Services (CPCS) where she tried cases in Brockton District Court and Plymouth Superior Court, ranging from misdemeanor driving charges to serious felonies, including firearm charges and sex offenses.